 Call-to-action elements and pop-up forms

-With the help of CTA elements, you can ask readers to like your publication, leave a comment, or subscribe to blog updates.
+With the help of CTA elements, you can ask readers to like a publication, leave a comment, or subscribe to blog updates.
 Don’t overuse this tool, but we also wouldn’t recommend neglecting it completely.

 Pop-up forms are used to attract the reader’s attention.
 For example, when visitors try to leave a page, you may show them a favorable offer.